 I hope you made the time to read Wufnik’s post from Friday.
 Entitled “Surrounded by people ‘educated far beyond their capacity to undertake analytical thought,’” his analysis of our culture’s “active willingness to be deceived” represents one of the iconic moments in S&R’s history.
 If you didn’t see it yet, go read it now.

 In addition to the questions the post explicitly addresses, it also raises other critical issues that deserve equally rigorous treatment.
 One point for further consideration, for instance, lies in his use of the word “educated.”
 I don’t think it’s terribly controversial to suggest that our society is, by a variety of metrics, more educated than perhaps any society in history.
 Those metrics would include factors like “number of people who attended college.”
 At the same time, we are significantly less educated if we pay more attention to factors like the much harder to quantify “capacity for critical thought.”
-Continue reading “Why America has more education and less to show for it than ever before”
+Read more

 Something wicked this way comes.